myneworder/Review.io/README.md

 ## Prerequisites

-Node.js and npm are essential to Angular development.
+Node.js and npm are essential to React & Angular development.

 <a href="https://docs.npmjs.com/getting-started/installing-node" target="_blank" title="Installing Node.js and updating npm">
 Get it now</a> if it's not already installed on your machine.